Making it easier to grow your law firm

 It is worth thinking about whether a search suggests that someone is looking to instruct a lawyer or at an earlier stage of research.
 In both cases, they might well click on your ad (costing you money).
 But the first is more likely to lead to new business, at least in the short term.
 A search like "online conveyancing quote" is more likely to lead to a quick instruction than "legal costs when moving home".
 This is called commercial intent and it has a major impact on the conversion rate of the enquiries you receive, bearing in mind that the cost of dealing with the enquiries that do not convert is all part of the ROI calculation for your firm's PPC campaigns.

 Ideally, you want to hit the sweet spot, choosing search terms where the cost per click is relatively modest but the likelihood of instruction and the fees you can generate are high.
-In general, a campaign involving multiple long tail keywords will be more cost-effective than targeting broader searches.
+In general, a campaign involving multiple long-tail keywords will be more cost-effective than targeting broader searches.

 Given all the options available, a focused PPC strategy is more important than ever.

-Rich Dibbins"Search data lets experts understand which keywords are used by people likely to instruct you, and which keywords are used by people simply looking something up … so you can target one group and avoid the other."
+"Search data lets experts understand which keywords are used by people likely to instruct you, and which keywords are used by people simply looking something up … so you can target one group and avoid the other."

 Rich Dibbins, founder, Staxton Digital